khodeprasad/khodeprasad.github.io/aboutme.md

 Hands on experience in setting up hadoop cluster using different distributions like Cloudera, Hortonworks and Amazon EMR on cloud platforms like Amazon Web Services (AWS) and Google Cloud Platform (GCP)

-Active member in [Stackoverflow](https://stackoverflow.com/users/1025328/prasad-khode) with a total of 3400+ reputation answering questions on Java, Spring, Hadoop, Spark and other big data technologies.
+Active member in [Stackoverflow](https://stackoverflow.com/users/1025328/prasad-khode) with a total of around 4k reputation answering questions on Java, Spring, Hadoop, Spark and other big data technologies.